ryanjtr/MyDocs/docs/source/Contents/RISCV/pulpissimo.rst

 **Prerequisite**

-Vivado 2023.2 Enterprise (You can check vivado instalation instruction in vivado documentation).
+Vivado 2023.2 Enterprise (You can check vivado installation instruction in vivado documentation).

 .. note::